ncatlab/nlab-content/pages/544.md

 +-- {: .un_remark }
 ###### Remark

-This theorem provides a large supply of examples of $A_\infty$-algebras: there is a natural $A_\infty$-algebra structure on all cohomoloies such as
+This theorem provides a large supply of examples of $A_\infty$-algebras: there is a natural $A_\infty$-algebra structure on all cohomologies such as

 * [[de Rham cohomology]]